Sustainable Development of Buildings in Canada overview

 Passive systemsDesign strategies that use building form, orientation, thermal mass, and material properties to reduce energy demand without relying on mechanical equipment.
 South-facing glazing, thermal mass walls, and cross-ventilation layouts are common examples.

 Brownfield redevelopmentThe reuse of a previously developed site, including one that may be contaminated.
-A preferred sustainable site strategy because it avoids consuming green-field land and supports urban intensification.
+A preferred sustainable site strategy because it avoids consuming greenfield land and supports urban intensification.

 Heat island effectThe warming of urban areas caused by dark, impermeable surfaces absorbing and re-radiating solar energy.
 Mitigation strategies include vegetated roofs, light-coloured paving, and tree canopy planting.